argonauts18/Proactive-Adversarial-Defense/README.md

 #### CIFAR-10: https://drive.google.com/uc?export=download&id=1q-6umP9Ri9btB7jDa2pxKrPurxBi5ski

 # Script
 The main script (Prefix_Tuning.ipynb) was ran on Google Colab L4 GPU.
+You must specify the unseen attack you would like to run the experiment on.
+Plus, I would restart the runtime for each new experiment ran.
 To recreate the expriment, follow the script and adjust paths accordingly.
 Please let me know if you have any issues!